thesephist/inkfmt/README.md

 **inkfmt** is a code formatter for the [Ink programming language](https://github.com/thesephist/ink).
 It's written in Ink itself, and contains a self-hosting parser that generates a syntax tree that isn't comprehensive enough to use in the interpreter, but enough to autoformat code. inkfmt is designed to be run before a commit to canonicalize syntax and whitespaces.
 It makes these transformations:

-- Remove redundant parentheses (from expression lists with a single expression)
 - Remove unnecessary commas (rely on automatic comma insertion)
+	- At end of lines
+	- At end of expression lists
 - Canonicalize whitespaces
     - Canonicalize indentation with tab character
     - Single spaces between specific tokens
-    - Remove unnecessary lines leading and trailing a parenthesized expression

 Notably, inkfmt does _not_ collapse multiline expressions into single lines, and conversely does not expand lines that are too long into multiple lines -- that's left to the developer's discretion.